 • Justice minister Crispin Blunt’s remarks on prisons; and

 • The Obama-Cameron meeting, with chatter focusing on the al-Megrahi/Lockerbie/BP story.

 The twitterverse rejoiced in the humiliation of Nazi Nick Griffin yesterday – refused entry to Buckingham Palace, all dressed up with nowhere to go… :P:

 As you may have seen in our morning email, we’re asking all our lovely readers to vote for Left Foot Forward in Total Politics’ annual “Blog of the Year” awards; send an email to [email protected] – ranking between five and ten blogs in order of preference.
 Full instructions can be found here.
 Thanks! 🙂Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.